 When you set up your account, please use your University email address.

 DO NOT use your IT Services password - this is an external service.

 Desktop apps are available to download for Mac, Windows, Linux, iOS and Android:

-Only use the IT Emergency Comms room to discuss an emergency situation.
+Only use the IT Emergency Comms channel to discuss an emergency situation.
 The definition of 'emergency' is necessarily loose, but it would normally be a situation which affects a significant number of staff and/or students, or impacts on business-critical services.

-Please don't use the room to ask whether a specific service is running or to report a problem affecting your department: the Library & IT Help Desk should be your first port of call.
+Please don't use the channel to ask whether a specific service is running or to report a problem affecting your department: the Library & IT Help Desk should be your first port of call.

 Discussion within IT Emergency Comms should be treated as confidential unless stated otherwise, and should not be shared.

 Be aware that the discussion is often of a diagnostic nature, rather than confirmed facts.